 Developments relate to the CapEx on current property development projects or property development projects that were completed during the course of 2024.
 The like-for-like portfolio only includes CapEx on properties that were already owned and rented as of 1 January 2024.
 This concerns improvement investments and thorough renovations, whereby buildings were temporarily taken out of lease for renovation.
 Other relates to capitalised interest expense.

-The table above shows the evolution of the EPRA rental income as- 5.10 REQUIRED ELEMENTS OF THE ANNUAL REPORT
+5.10 REQUIRED ELEMENTS OF THE ANNUAL REPORT

 In accordance with Articles 3:6 and 3:32 of the Belgian Companies and Associations Code, the required elements of Xior's Annual Report are contained in the following chapters: